-When you’re looking to find a professional photographer in metro Orlando or Daytona Beach, or if you’re taking the plunge to create your own listing photos, here’s a few photography hints that will go a long way when shooting home interiors.
+When you’re looking to find a professional photographer in metro Orlando or Daytona Beach, or if you’re taking the plunge to create your own listing photos, here’s a few photography hints that will go a long way when you take a picture of your house.

 - Straight Vertical and Horizontal Lines – Rooms were built with straight walls, or in most cases anyways.
 I find it so puzzling when I feel like I’m falling because the shot was taken when the camera was pointed to the floor or to the back of a tub.
 Vertical and Horizontal lines in your photo should be straight.
 Adjust yourself accordingly; you may need to crouch down.
 Use a tripod for consistent straight angles.